opensearch-project/data-prepper/data-prepper-plugins/http-source/README.md

 - `requestTimeouts`: measures total number of requests that time out in the HTTP source server.

 ### Timer
-- `requestProcessDuration`: measures latency of requests processed by the HTTP source plugin.
+- `requestProcessDuration`: measures latency of requests processed by the HTTP source plugin in seconds.

 ### Summary
-- `payloadSummary`: measures the distribution of incoming requests payload sizes.
+- `payloadSize`: measures the distribution of incoming requests payload sizes in bytes.

 ## Developer Guide
 This plugin is compatible with Java 14.
 See